2021 Virtual Event

 Follow Anne-Marie Mediwake on Twitter (@AnneMarieAMK) and Instagram (@annemariemediwake).

 Camille Quenneville is the CEO of Canadian Mental Health Association, Ontario Division.
 Before joining CMHA Ontario, Camille channeled her passion for mental health care in senior leadership roles in the educational, governmental and children’s mental health sectors.
 She served as Director of Policy and Communications at Children’s Mental Health Ontario (2005-2012), Chief of Staff to Ontario’s first Minister of Children and Youth Services (2003-2005), and Director of Policy at the Ontario Public School Boards’ Association (1998-2003).
 Camille is an alumnus of the University of Windsor and the University of Toronto.

-Dennis Trottier, FCPA, FCA
+Denis Trottier, FCPA, FCA

 Chief Mental Health Officer

 KPMG in Canada

 Following a 31-year career as auditor, most recently as the partner leading the Ottawa KPMG Enterprise private company practice, Denis is now Corporate Canada’s and KPMG’s first Chief Mental Health Officer.
 He and his wife Yolande are recipients of the Royal Ottawa Mental Health Inspiration Award.
 Denis’s latest award is the Fellow of Chartered Professional Accountants designation, principally for his contribution to improving mental health in the professional milieu.
 Denis is the Mental Health Lead on KPMG’s National Inclusivity and Diversity Council, and is a sought after speaker right across Canada for his insights into reducing the stigma surrounding mental illness.